Pulled rickshaw: Description

-The initial rickshaws rode on iron-shod wooden wheels and the passenger sat on hard, flat seats.
+The initial rickshaws rode on iron-shod wooden wheels, and the passenger sat on hard, flat seats.
 In the late 19th century and early 20th century, rubber or pneumatic rubber tires, spring cushions, and backrests improved the passenger's comfort.
 Other features, such as lights, were also added.

-In the city of Shanghai, public rickshaws were painted yellow to differentiate from the private vehicles of the wealthy citizens, which were described as:
+In the city of Shanghai, public rickshaws were painted yellow to differentiate them from the private vehicles of the wealthy citizens, which were described as: